-Pet Loss and Bereavement Support
+Pet Loss &Animal Related Grief Support

-One of the toughest parts of grieving for a pet is that people often feel alone and unsupported.
-Society does not treat pet loss as very significant.
-Although a bereaved pet carer might be given a day off work and receive sympathy from people initially, it's not long before they’re expected to get back to 'normal' and put their loss behind them.
-This is not always easy to do.
-It is important that our feelings are validated and that we acknowledge that we are not okay and that it's okay to not be okay.The loss of a beloved pet can feel just as bad as losing a human loved one.
-Grief takes time and we need time to heal.
+One of the toughest parts of grieving for a pet is that people often feel alone and unsupported, even sometimes by their closest family and friends.
+Society does not treat pet loss as very significant and often we feel unable to talk about how we feel and even ashamed of our grief.
+It is important to feel that we are being heard and that our feelings are validated and acknowledged.
+You shouldn't have to hide how you feel.
+It's okay to not be okay!
+The loss of a beloved pet can feel just as bad as losing a human loved one.

 "At a time of great sadness, talking with Juli really helped.
 She gave me tools to help me cope with my grief and work through my feelings."

 There may be various reasons for grieving the loss of an animal.

 - Euthanasia (had to be "put to sleep")